 Members of the Working Group on Gender and Equality

-Elizabeth Anderson is a Belgo-American composer specializing in electroacoustic composition.
-Her artistic production comprises acousmatic, mixed, and radiophonic works as well as works for multimedia and sound installations, and has been performed in international venues for over twenty years.
-Underlying her creative and pedagogical approach is her research on the perception of electroacoustic music from a poietic and esthesic perspective.
-Elizabeth is interested in promoting women composers, in particular those who specialize in electroacoustic music.
+Elizabeth Anderson is a Belgo-American composer specialised in electroacoustic composition.
+Her artistic production comprises acousmatic, mixed, and radiophonic works as well as works for multimedia and sound installations.
+It has been performed in international venues for over twenty-five years and has also been honoured in diverse international competitions.
+Underlying her creative and pedagogical approach is her research on the perception of electroacoustic music from a poietic and esthesic perspective, to which end she conceived models to explore the meaning of electroacoustic music as constructed by the composer and the listener.
+Elizabeth Anderson developed a complete curriculum for electroacoustic composition at the Académie de Soignies (Academy of Soignies, Belgium) from 1994 to 2002.
+In 2003, she joined the department of electroacoustic composition at Arts au Carré – École Supérieure des Arts in Mons, Belgium.
+Elizabeth is interested in promoting women composers, in particular those who specialise in electroacoustic music.

-Sine Tofte Hannibal is the general manager of the Danish Composer’s Society.
-Gender equality, diversity and the meeting between audiences and live music are topics that she continuously focus on and work with in the Danish Composers’ Society and within the field of new music.
+Sine Tofte Hannibal is the general manager of the Danish Composers’ Society.
+Gender equality, diversity and the meeting between audiences and live music are topics that she continuously focus on and work with at the Danish Composers’ Society and within the field of new music.
 She has a background as project manager for festivals and ensembles for experimental music, projects that engage children and young people in music, and as facilitator of Nordic and European networks on audience development.
-Most recently, she took the initiative in the Danish Composer’s Society of making a comprehensive repertoire statistics on live classical music in Denmark – a statistic that shows the music that we as audiences are presented with in terms of music by women and men, newly written music and older music, as well as Danish and foreign music.
-The statistic showed that less than 4% of the live classical repertoire in Denmark is written by women.
+In the Danish Composers’ Society she has taken the initiative of making a recurring comprehensive repertoire statistics on live classical music in Denmark – a statistic that shows the music that we as audiences are presented with in terms of music by women and men, newly written music and older music, as well as Danish and foreign music.

-Natalia Vergara is the Founder, Producer and Director of “Señoritas On Fire”, the only collective of female composers in the world which aims to promote female songwriters and singers, having managed tours in London, New York, México, Berlin, Madrid.
-Vergara is as well the President of AMCE (Association of Spanish Women Music Creators), member of the Gender Group in ECSA (European Composers & Songwriters Alliance), she is also a member of the board of Directors of the Spanish Society of Composers AMA (Associated Music Authors).
+Natalia Vergara is a singer and songwriter.
+Natalia is the Founder, Producer and Director of “Señoritas On Fire”, a collective of female composers which aims to promote female songwriters and singers, having managed tours in London, New York, México, Berlin, Madrid.
+Natalia is as well the President of AMCE (Association of Spanish Women Music Creators), member of the Gender Group in ECSA (European Composers & Songwriters Alliance) and CIAM (International Confederation of Authors and Composers Societies), she is also a member of the Board of Directors of the Spanish Society of Composers AMA (Associated Music Authors).
 Natalia’s works have been published by Warner Chappell Spain and Televisa Mexico.
-Natalia teaches Music Business in the European School of Economics ESE, she got her postgraduate Diploma in Music Management at ESE LONDON and graduated from Complutense University, Spain on Gender Gap in the Cultural and Creative Industry.
-She holds a degree in Media Studies from URJC Spain, and she is also a lawyer with a specialization in Entertainment Law (CEU SPAIN).
+Natalia teaches Music Business in the European School of Economics ESE, she got her postgraduate Diploma in Music Management at Berklee and graduated from Complutense University, Spain, on Gender Gap in the Cultural Industries.

 Aafke Romeijn (1986) is a composer, songwriter, producer and performing artist from Utrecht (NL).
 As a pop musician with a stark interest for anything political, she founded BAM!
 (Dutch Songwriters Alliance), together with seven (male) colleagues.
 Romeijn: “My mom is a female conductor, and I was raised in a feminist household.
 I’d like to see more women in decision making positions and on stage, and I hope I’m able to encourage women to get out there.”